Lyft Urban Solutions: History

 In 2007, the city of Montreal published the "Reinvent Montreal" transportation plan, which featured a bike sharing system as a method of reducing automobile dependence.
-To design and operate the new system, the city created the Public Bike System Company (PBSC).
-This was a private non-profit company overseen by Stationnement de Montréal (the Montreal parking authority).
+To design and operate the new system, called Bixi, the city created the Public Bike System Company (PBSC).
+This was a private non-profit company overseen by Montreal's parking authority.

-After the 2008 implementation of the system in Montreal, solutions like Bixi began expanding around the world.
-Lyft Urban Solutions' systems are now found across North America, Latin America, Europe and more.

 In May 2009, the system began operation in Montreal, with 3000 bicycles and 300 stations.
-After several expansions and the integration of electric bikes, in 2021 the Montreal system has 9,092 bikes and e-bikes and 750 stations.
+After several expansions and the addition of electric bikes to the network, as of 2021 the Montreal system has 9,092 bikes and e-bikes and 750 stations.

 From June to September 2009, the system was introduced in a pilot study in Ottawa/Gatineau.
-This was followed by operations in Melbourne, Australia from May 2010, Minneapolis (MN), in June 2010, and London in July 2010.
-Lyft Urban Solutions launched on the Washington State University campus in August 2010, in Washington, D.C. & Arlington under the name "Capital Bikeshare" in September 2010.
+This was followed by operations in Melbourne from May 2010, Minneapolis from June 2010, and London from July 2010.
+PBSC launched on the Washington State University campus in August 2010, and in Washington, D.C. and Arlington under the name "Capital Bikeshare" in September 2010.

-In 2011, Lyft Urban Solutions implemented a bike-sharing system in Boston under the name "Hubway" and in Toronto, under the name "Bike Share Toronto".
+In 2011, PBSC expanded its operations to Boston under the name "Hubway" and in Toronto, under the name "Bike Share Toronto".

-In 2012, the company expanded to Chattanooga, USA.
+In 2012, PBSC expanded to Chattanooga.

-In 2013, the company continues its expansion in the United States by implementing systems in Chicago, New York and Aspen.
+In 2013, the company continued its expansion in the United States by implementing systems in Chicago, New York City, and Aspen, Colorado.

-In 2014, Lyft Urban Solutions expanded its activities to Guadalajara, Mexico where it deployed 1,276 bikes and 122 stations.
-As of 2021, the city has 3,200 bikes and 305 stations.
+In 2014, PBSC expanded its activities to Guadalajara.

-On January 20, 2014, the company filed for bankruptcy in Montreal, citing $46 million in debt.
-Part of the issue in the bankruptcy was that Chicago and New York were withholding $5 million in payments because of software issues with the docking stations.
-Over the course of 2014, Bruno Rodi purchased the international division of Bixi and renamed it to PBSC Urban Solutions.
+On January 20, 2014, the company filed for bankruptcy in Montreal, citing $46 million in debt, in part because Chicago and New York were withholding $5 million in payments because of software issues with the docking stations.
+In 2014, Bruno Rodi purchased the international division of Bixi and renamed it to PBSC Urban Solutions.
 Luc Sabbatini became CEO of the company in January 2015.

-In 2015, the company announced that it was making a $2 million investment in Research & Development.
-That same year, Lyft Urban Solutions rolled out its solutions in Toluca, Mexico and announced the expansion of its existing networks in London, Chicago, Washington and Guadalajara.
+In 2015, PBSC Urban Solutions expanded to Toluca, and announced the expansion of its existing networks in London, Chicago, Washington and Guadalajara.